tair-opensource/RedisShake/README.md

 For `codis` and `twemproxy`, there maybe some constraints, please checkout this [question](https://github.com/alibaba/RedisShake/wiki/FAQ#q-does-redisshake-supports-codis-and-twemproxy).

+Support Redis Modules:
+[TairHash](https://github.com/alibaba/TairHash): A redis module, similar to redis hash, but you can set expire and version for the field
+[TairZset](https://github.com/alibaba/TairZset): A redis module, similar to redis zset, but you can set multiple scores for each member to support multi-dimensional sorting
+[TairString](https://github.com/alibaba/TairString): A redis module, similar to redis string, but you can set expire and version for the value.
+It also provides many very useful commands, such as cas/cad, etc.

 # Configuration

 Redis-shake has several parameters in the configuration `conf/redis-shake.conf`, that maybe confusing, if this is your first time using, please visit this [tutorial](https://github.com/alibaba/RedisShake/wiki/tutorial-about-how-to-set-up).